 For one day this year, let’s all go dark.
 When you usually scroll, log in, read or watch… choose instead to be intentional about focusing on what Jesus did for you that Friday.

 We’ve put together some ideas for you as our church family goes through this day.
 We’re choosing to avoid distraction and instead be intentional.

 Here are a few ways to be intentional on Friday:

 - Print out the Timeline of Good Friday (PDF) to read about what Jesus was going through that day, and keep it where you can see it.

 - Set phone reminders for throughout the day that will remind you of the different happenings for that day (ex: 8am – Jesus carries His cross to Calvary)

-- Listen to the worship playlist we have put together (Spotify or Apple Music) that will be a constant reminder of all Jesus did for us that Friday
+- Listen to the worship playlist we have put together (Spotify or Apple Music) that will constantly remind us of all Jesus did for us that Friday.

 - If you’ve got kids, talk with them throughout the day about what was going on with Jesus at that time.
 Let them see that THIS Friday isn’t just any other Friday.
 It’s THE Friday for us as believers.

-- Join us on YouTube at 7pm for our Good Friday Service
+- Join us at 7pm for our Good Friday Communion Service.

 If you’ve trusted Jesus as your Savior, Good Friday is the most gruesomely beautiful day that made it possible for your sins to be forgiven.
 Without that Friday, we are completely hopeless.
 We want to be a church family that is intentional about remembering ALL that He went through for us that day.